opencivicdata/scrapers-ca/README.md

     TypeError: 'ErrorProxy' object is not subscriptable

-### Eliminating duplicates

-If, while developing your scraper, you created duplicates, you may need to:

-1. Run `invoke flush --division-id=JURISDICTION-ID-OR-DIVISION-ID`
-1. Run the MongoDB command output by the above command
-1. Run this repository's `pupa.cli` command or [scrapers_ca_app](https://github.com/opennorth/scrapers_ca_app)'s' `update` command

-If the duplicates exist in [Represent](http://represent.opennorth.ca/), perform the MongoDB and `update` steps on Heroku and re-import the data into Represent.

 ## Maintenance

 The `tidy.py` script will correct module names, class names, and `jurisdiction_id`, `division_name`, `name` and `url` in `__init.py__` files.
 It will report any module without an OCD division or with a `name` or `url` that requires manual verification.